MagnusEschment/MiRI/README.md

 This project was created within a short and limited time frame and thus does not include a final product, but a product that has one working feature.

-## Credits:Team SMAG of Tech Challenge WS2020/21
+## Credits: Team SMAG of Tech Challenge WS2020/21

 Selina Graf: selina.graf@tum.de<br/>
 Magnus Eschment: magnus.eschment@tum.de<br/>